 Situated on a prime wharf location in Kaikōura and once occupied by commercial fishing buildings, Wakatu Quay has magnificent uninterrupted views of the sea and Kaikōura’s impressive mountains.

 In 2020, Kaikōura District Council successfully secured $9.88m from the Kānoa – RDU’s Provincial Growth Fund to help develop this premium location.
-Since securing the funding the location has been benefiting from enabling works to prime the location for development.
+Since securing the funding it has been benefiting from enabling works to prime the Quay area for development.

 It is anticipated that Wakatu Quay will provide tenancy opportunities including hospitality, tourism/activity operator, community gathering points and event space, areas to play/fish/walk and education/cultural facilities that will complement existing businesses in Kaikōura.